Rashaad Penny: Seattle Seahawks

-2021

 The Seahawks declined to exercise the fifth-year option on Penny's contract on May 3, 2021, making him a free agent after the 2021 season.
 He was placed on injured reserve on October 2, 2021.
 He was activated on October 25, 2021.
-In Week 14 Penny had a breakout game rushing 16 times for 137 Yards and 2 touchdowns in a 33-13 win over the Houston Texans.
-In Week 16 Penny ran for 135 yards in the 25-24 loss to the Chicago Bears.
-In Week 17 Penny ran for 170 yards on 25 carries along with 2 touchdowns in a 51-29 win against the Detroit Lions, continuing his breakout set of games.
-In week 18 Penny rushed for a career-best 190 yards on 23 carries along with a rushing touchdown during an upset win over the Arizona Cardinals.
-Overall Penny played in 10 games rushing for 749 yards on 119 attempts, and six touchdowns, all career highs.
+In Week 14, Penny had a breakout game rushing 16 times for 137 yards and two touchdowns in a 33–13 win over the Houston Texans.
+In Week 16, Penny ran for 135 yards in the 25–24 loss to the Chicago Bears.
+In Week 17, Penny ran for 170 yards on 25 carries along with two touchdowns in a 51–29 win against the Detroit Lions, continuing his breakout set of games.
+For his game against Detroit, he won NFC Offensive Player of the Week.
+In Week 18, Penny rushed for a career-best 190 yards on 23 carries along with a rushing touchdown during an upset win over the Arizona Cardinals.
+Overall, Penny played in ten games rushing for 749 yards on 119 attempts, and six touchdowns, all career highs.
+He led in the NFL in yards per rushing attempt among qualified players with 6.3.

-2022

 The Seahawks re-signed Penny on a one-year deal worth $5.7 million on March 20, 2022.

-In Week 5, Penny suffered a season-ending broken fibula in the 32-39 loss against the New Orleans Saints.
+In Week 4, against the Lions, Penny had 17 carries for 151 rushing yards and two rushing touchdowns in the 48–45 victory.
+In Week 5, Penny suffered a season-ending broken fibula in the 32–39 loss against the New Orleans Saints.
 He was placed on injured reserve on October 14, 2022.

 Philadelphia Eagles

-On March 15, 2023, Penny signed a one-year contract with the Philadelphia Eagles.
+On March 15, 2023, Penny signed a one-year contract with the Eagles.
+He was originally seen as a replacement for running back Miles Sanders, who departed for the Carolina Panthers in free agency over the offseason.
+However, later in the offseason, the Eagles acquired D'Andre Swift from the Detroit Lions in a trade, and leading up to the 2023 season, Eagles head coach Nick Sirianni would not announce a starting running back, instead planning for a "committee approach" to the position, where Penny, Swift, Kenneth Gainwell, and Boston Scott would share carries.
+Despite this, Penny would end up seeing the least playing time, only appearing in three games throughout the season with 11 carries and a total of 33 yards.

+Carolina Panthers

+On May 6, 2024, Penny signed with the Carolina Panthers.
+On July 30, Penny was placed on the reserve/retired list by the Panthers.

+NFL career statistics

 Personal life

 Penny has four siblings: Robert Jr., Elijhaa, Breonna, and Brionne.
 His parents are Desiree and Robert Penny.
 Penny's older brother Elijhaa is a retired NFL fullback.